charlesb/CDF-workshop/README.md

 ### Enhance the Meetup comments with sentiment analysis outcome

-Go back to [NiFi UI](http://demo.cloudera.com:9090/nifi/) and follow the steps below:
+Go back to [NiFi UI](http://demo.cloudera.com:9090/nifi/) and follow the steps below.
+Between the QueryRecord and PublishKafka_2_0 processors we are going to enhance the Meetup comment with NLP.

-- Step 1: Remove no longer needed processor from previous flow
-  - Right click on the relationship between EvaluateJsonPath and AttibutesToCSV processors and delete
-  - Delete the AttibutesToCSV processor
-  - Do the same for the PutFile processor

-- Step 2: Prepare the content to be posted to the sentiment analysis service
+- Step 1: Prepare the content to be posted to the sentiment analysis service
-  - Add ReplaceText processor and link from EvaluateJSonPath on **matched** relationship
+  - Add ReplaceText processor and link from QueryRecord on **comments_in_english** relationship
+  - Keep the PublishKafka_2_0 processor on the canvas unlinked from/to other processors for now
   - Double click on processor and check **failure** on settings tab
   - Go to properties tab and remove value for **Search Value** and set it to empty string
   - Set **Replacement Value** with value: **${comment:replaceAll('\\.', ';')}**.
 We want to make sure the entire comment is evaluated as one sentence instead of one evaluation per sentence within the same comment.
   - Set **Replacement Strategy** to **Always Replace**
   - Apply changes

-- Step 3: Call the web service started earlier on incoming message
+- Step 2: Call the web service started earlier on incoming message
   - Add InvokeHTTP processor and link from ReplaceText on **success** relationship
   - Double click on processor and check all relationships except **Response** on settings tab
   - Go to properties tab and set value for **HTTP Method** to **POST**
-  - Set **Remote URL** with value: ```http://demo.cloudera.com:9999/?properties=%7B%22annotators%22%3A%22sentiment%22%2C%22outputFormat%22%3A%22json%22%7D``` which is the url encoded value for ```http://demo.cloudera.com:9999/?properties={"annotators":"sentiment","outputFormat":"json"}```
+  - Set **Remote URL** with value: ```http://demo.cloudera.com:9999/?properties=%7B%22annotators%22%3A%22sentiment%22%2C%22outputFormat%22%3A%22json%22%7D``` which is the url encoded value for ***http://demo.cloudera.com:9999/?properties={"annotators":"sentiment","outputFormat":"json"}***
   - Set **Content-Type** to **application/x-www-form-urlencoded**
   - Apply changes

-- Step 4: Add EvaluateJsonPath to the canvas and link from InvokeHTTP on **Response** relationship
+- Step 3: Add EvaluateJsonPath to the canvas and link from InvokeHTTP on **Response** relationship
   - Double click on the processor
   - On settings tab, check both **failure** and **unmatched** relationships
   - On properties tab